Victor-Spichenkoff/million_show/README.md

 # NOW
-- Dont't create with adm user direct
+- search and reset page at
 - Clicking twice at the
 - it's changing the question label when click the edit questions
 - remember not let user remove himself